 Be on Time for Class

 Punctuality is a must in Brazilian jiu-jitsu.
-So, always arrive on time for class, and if you are running late, inform your instructor as soon as possible.
+So, always arrive on time for class; if you run late, inform your instructor as soon as possible.

 Moreover, it’s essential to be prepared for class.
 This means having all of your training gear ready to go before the start of the session.
-That way, you can focus on training without worrying about forgetting something at home.
+You can focus on training without worrying about forgetting something at home.

 Keep Your Training Area Clean